-In large projects, collaboration and teamwork are often crucial to make progress iterative and incremental progress possible over time.
-The reality is that the more complex the project, the more difficult it is to reach the final goal: connect with the end-user.
+In large projects, collaboration and teamwork are often crucial to make iterative and incremental progress possible over time.
+The more complex the project, the more difficult it is to reach the final goal: connecting with the end-user.

-Software Development projects, for example, in which the team must carry out complex Testing & QA processes to ensure that the final product meets customer expectations, it is vital to have a simple mechanism that allows monitoring of that all development is directing its resources to meet its needs.
+For Software Development projects where a team must carry out complex Testing & QA processes to ensure the final product meets customer expectations, it is vital to have a simple mechanism that allows monitoring that development is directing its resources to meet the corresponding needs.

-Here is when techniques such as User Story Mapping become a reliable way to create participatory projects in which it is possible to combine the vision of users and developers in a balanced and functional way, creating representative prototypes that help to glimpse the result. final and promoting teamwork.
+This is where techniques such as User Story Mapping become a reliable way to create engaging projects that combine the vision of users and developers in a balanced and functional way, creating representative prototypes that provide a glimpse into the final result, and promoting teamwork.

 What is User Story Mapping?

-Is a technique that facilitates the delimitation of the requirements of a service or product from the collaboration of the user and the developers, so that the essential functions can be determined – which is called Minimum Viable Product or MVP under its acronym in English – thereof.
+User Story Mapping is a technique to set the requirements for a service or product, using inputs from users and developers, so that the essential functions can be determined.
+This is called Minimum Viable Product or MVP.

-In large-scale projects, the User Story Map can be broken down into two dimensions: the horizontal dimension –also known as Customer Journey– and the vertical dimension, which will allow the actors involved in the project to be identified directly (users) and indirect (developers).
+In large-scale projects, the User Story Map can be broken down into two dimensions: the horizontal dimension –also known as Customer Journey– and the vertical dimension, which will help identify the actors involved in the project both directly (users) and indirectly (developers).

-It also serves to create a user archetype that facilitates the identification of steps that the user will take when he is using the final product or service, as well as visual designs of each phase of the project to have a vision of what the user will experience at each stage.
+It is also used to create a user archetype that helps identify different steps that the user will take when using the final product or service, as well as visual designs for each phase of the project, to provide a vision of what the user will experience at each stage.

-This can be done in two ways: by making an archetype of the user model (also known as Customer Journey) or by determining the characteristics that the product will have as a minimum – also called as horizontal dimension and vertical dimension, respectively.
+Implementation can be done in two ways: by making an archetype of the user model (also known as Customer Journey) or by identifying the minimum characteristics of the product; these are also called horizontal dimension and vertical dimension, respectively.

-A card is made with all the characteristics of a user, so that it can be identified as if it were a real person (in large projects, the ideal is to have several cards, which will represent different users who will facilitate the tests).
+A card is made with all the characteristics of a user, so that it can be identified as if it were a real person (for large projects, several cards representing different users are ideal to make testing easier).

-In this way it is possible to identify the parameters by which the project can be developed, having each of the users as participants.
-This phase can be applied as many times as necessary, in order to identify all the existing user archetypes.
+This allows us to identify the parameters by which the project can be developed, having each of the users as participants.
+This phase can be applied as many times as necessary to identify all the existing user archetypes.

-The second way is not much different from the first, but in this the focus is on the user and type of Customer Journey.
-From this point it is possible to determine what are the steps that will affect the project or even those events that may be important in the final resolution of the project.
+The second type of implementation is not much different from the first, but in this case, the focus is on the user and type of Customer Journey.
+This allows us to set the steps that will be affecting the project or even those events that may be important in the final resolution.

-At Huenei IT Services, for example, we provide multiplatform UX/UI design service, so if the project changes in the final phase and the client requires a custom mobile application, we can provide mobile development without any problem.
+For example, Huenei IT Services provides multiplatform UX/UI design services, so if a project changes in its final phase and the client requires a custom mobile application, we can provide seamless mobile development.

-Beyond optimizing resources by directing all the effort to solve the real needs of users and the key functionalities of development, we find that:
+Beyond optimizing resources by allocating all efforts to solving the real needs of users and the key development functionalities, we have found that:

-- It is possible to detail threads of the main process that were hardly detailed at the beginning.
-These are vital to create tailor-made solutions, improve decision-making in the future, know what to prioritize, among other things.
+- Threads can be detailed for the main processes that were hardly detailed at the beginning.
+These are vital for creating tailor-made solutions, improving decision-making in the future, knowing what to prioritize, etc.

-- It helps to prioritize the activities that must be carried out at the time to avoid delays.
+- It helps prioritize activities to avoid delays.

 - Analyze each of the activities performed by the user to create a completely level systemic structure.

-- Help control User Stories in different environments, so that each person on the team can keep track of each of the movements made in real time.
+- Help control User Stories in different environments, so that each member of the team can keep track of every movement made in real time.

 - It controls delays or failures of all kinds in a general and structured way, so that it is much easier to foresee future events that may harm the user experience, such as system failures that can be identified by performing a Testing.

-- Implement post-its or any other similar tool (such as billboards, for example) to make the process of writing ideas much easier and more dynamic.
+- Implement post-its or any other similar tool (such as billboards) to make the process of writing ideas much easier and more dynamic.

-- Hold constant meetings to do a collaborative brainstorming where you can discuss topics and come up with creative ideas.
+- Hold constant collaborative brainstorming sessions where you can discuss topics and come up with creative ideas.

-- Keep a record of all information spoken during meetings after you are finished.
-In this way, it is possible to keep a digital control of the spoken topics to reject them in the future.
+- Keep a record of everything that is discussed during the meetings.
+This will help you keep a digital record of the topics to discard them in the future.

 Developing projects focused on iterative progress is often a challenge for anyone, especially when the project’s main objectives and purpose are unclear.
-Teamwork is, without a doubt, the basis of everything, and that is why the implementation of the User Story Map technique is so convenient and easy to execute.
+Teamwork is, without a doubt, the basis of everything, and that implementing User Story Mapping is so convenient and easy.

-At Huenei IT Services we know that no matter how far you want to go in a project, sometimes choosing a simple technique is the best way to achieve the stated objectives.
-Software Development Projects, Mobile Development, QA (Quality Assurance) and even the application of outsourcing or outsourcing in IT projects could require a flexible and dynamic technique such as the User Story Map.
-It is a fairly intuitive method, in which collaboration matters and the individual participation of each participant of the development team is encouraged to come up with ideas that can bring the project closer to its final resolution.
+Huenei IT Services knows that no matter how far you want to go in a project, sometimes choosing a simple technique is the best way to achieve your goals.
+Software Development Projects, Mobile Development, QA (Quality Assurance) and even outsourcing in IT projects could require a flexible and dynamic technique such as User Story Mapping.
+It is a fairly intuitive method focused on collaboration where each member of the development team is encouraged to participate and come up with ideas that can bring the project closer to its final resolution.

-Without a doubt, the impact that story mapping generates on a team’s work dynamics is positive, and beyond facilitating understanding between developers and users, there is the fact of promoting communication within and outside the team, a factor that can make a difference in any project.
+The impact of story mapping on a team’s work dynamics is definitely positive, and aside from facilitating an understanding between developers and users, it promotes communication within and outside the team, a factor that can make a difference in any project.